jeffmcwhirter/rdx/README.md

 </pre>

-# Configuring text message settings
+## Configuring text message settings

 To send text message notifications we use RAMADDA's phone plugin which is included in  the set of core plugins.
 If you have not installed the core plugins then build the phone plugin from the RAMADDA repository and copy it into the server's ramadda/plugins directory.

 The phone plugin uses <a href="https://www.twilio.com/">Twilio</a> as the message gateway.
 You will need to create an account with Twilio and configure your RAMADDA server.
-See <a href="https://geodesystems.com/repository/phone/configuration.html">here</a> for RAMADDA configuration information.
-The 2 main properties to set in ramadda/repository.properties are:
+The 2 main properties to set in your repository.properties are:
 <pre>
 #Twilio app id
 twilio.appid=